darkskyapp/tz-lookup-oss/README.md

 in Node.JS, and is very fast and lightweight (~71KB) given what it does.
 We use it in production for [The Dark Sky API][1].

+**This library is no longer actively maintained under an Open Source license.
+Please fork it if you would like to continue development.**

 [1]: https://darksky.net/dev/

 Usage